afunTW/multichatting/README.md

 # simpleRTP
 implement reliable transprot protocol in python3

-* step 1: simply transfer current time once from server to client (done)
+## step 1: simply transfer current time once from server to client (done)
+* Blocking
+* Single client
+* Sending data once then close the connection
+* Server can only send data and client can only receive data

-* step 2: modularized
+## step 2: chat socket
-* step 3: continuously send/ recv timer from server to client
-* step 4: send/ recv data catching from keyboard
+* Non-blocking
+* Multiple client
+* Close connection until no more readable connection
-* step 5: both of server and client can send/ recv data
+* Both server and client can send/ receive data
-* step 6: blocking > non-blocking
-* step 7: multithreading, multiple client but one server
-* step 8: synchronizing
-* step 9: handler